jed709/jed709.github.io/index.md

 Pretty neat, but what does this distribution tell us?

-Essentially, it tells us how our beliefs about `mu` are distributed: The higher the density of a given value, the higher the posterior probability of that value.
+Essentially, it tells us how our beliefs about `mu` are distributed: Much like our marble example, the higher the density of a given value, the higher the posterior probability of that value.
 As we can see, it appears that our posterior density is highest for values of around 1.5 or so, meaning values in this region are the most probable.
 This should be reflected if we calculate descriptive statistics for `mu`:

 ```R
 mean(sleep.post[,'mu'])